abecode/catenary/README.md

 catenary
 ========

-play with catenary curves in order to learn about anchorin
+play with catenary curves in order to learn about anchoring